yuexing/realblog/language/cpp-exceptions.md

   handler for the exception;
 - unwind the stack (call destructors on the way) until it gets to that handler
 - call the handler

+- if no handler, std::terminate() is automatically called.
+Terminate is actually a pointer to a function and default value is the Standard C library function std::abort(). abort() can generate a core dump to understand why.

+- in multi-thread, the thread throwing exception would 'std::terminate()'.